Gregory-Meyer/update-alternatives/README.md

 ## Synopsis

-`update-alternatives` is a simple tool to manage executable symlinks in `/usr/local/bin`.
+`update-alternatives` is a utility to manage executable symlinks in `/usr/local/bin`.
 It implements a subset of the functionality in Debian's tool of the same name.
 Information about alternatives is stored in `/etc/alternatives` for recovery between invocations of `update-alternatives`.